kgiroux/integrationproject/README.md

 # Integration Project

-Integration Project is an online quiz developped by 21 students of CS major in ESIGELEC.
+Integration Project is an online quiz developed by 21 students of CS major in ESIGELEC.
 There're 2 parts for this project,

 * __JEE__ http://176.31.114.109/quiz/
 * __Android__